 Many factors will affect the exact cost of starting a thrift store business, including the location and size of the store’s space.
 Plan to spend between $20,000 and $30,000 to start a smaller store.

 - Building renovation costs

-- Furniture like shelving, checkout counters, and chairs
+- Furniture and fixtures like shelving, checkout counters, and chairs

 - Cash register

 - Working capital to fund the first few months of payroll, rent, internet, utilities, etc.

 After coming up with the idea, the next step in starting your business should be to write a business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.